 When it comes to bat sports, there are plenty of fun ones out there that you can play but, in my opinion, badminton is the one that you should consider playing.
 I have been playing badminton for over three years now and I am really glad that I took it up.
-Below I am going to explain some reasons as to why you should consider playing badminton, and I hope that by the end of this page I will have convinced you to pick up a racket and some shuttlecocks and take up one of the best bat sports ever.
+Below I am going to explain some reasons as to why you should consider playing badminton, also known as “batting”, not to be confused with sports betting in the UK, and I hope that by the end of this page I will have convinced you to pick up a racket and some shuttlecocks and take up one of the best bat sports ever.

 Bat Sports Offers a Great Way to Lose Weight